mobiletest2016/machine-learning-articles/articles/building-an-image-denoiser-with-a-keras-autoencoder-neural-network.md

 Next up, the interesting part - the results 😁

-And I must say that I'm really happy with how well the autoencoder has learnt to denoise MNIST images 🎉 With a loss value of \[latex\]\\approx 0.095\[/latex\], it performs quite well - but hey, it's better to see how it works visually.
+And I must say that I'm really happy with how well the autoencoder has learnt to denoise MNIST images 🎉 With a loss value of $\\approx 0.095$, it performs quite well - but hey, it's better to see how it works visually.
 Therefore, let's skip to the example visualizations:

 - [![](images/1-5.png)]